juliangrewe-bosch/caliper/README.md

 ## Report

-The report provides metrics about resource consumption and response times of the deployed services:
+*Caliper* creates a report that provides charts about resource consumption and response times of the deployed services.
+To visualize the data, the *Matplotlib* library is used in a python script located under `/scripts/generate_report.py`.
+The following data sources are used to create the report:

 ### cAdvisor